Cheap dry cat food has sparked an obesity epidemic among cats in countries where high-carbohydrate pet foods are readily available.

 Fiber suppresses appetite to some degree in people, but it doesn’t have this effect on cats, because while people are omnivores, cats are obligate carnivores.
 This means that cats on high-fiber diets eat more in an attempt to satisfy their protein requirements, or suffer feelings of starvation if fed controlled portions.

-The best way to promote healthy weight loss for cats is by feeding high-protein canned wet food.
+The best way to promote healthy weight loss for cats is by feeding a high-protein canned wet food.
 Cats feel full without eating as much because their protein requirements are met, and the water content of the food means that the same portion contains fewer calories.
 Look for foods for which meat (not wheat, rice, corn, or by-products) is the first ingredient listed on the label.

 For more cat articles, see the main Cats page.